Flux159/uhttp/README.md

 ```

-Currently the only options supported are headers, the [with credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Requests_with_credentials) flag, and a timeout:
+The options supported are headers, the [with credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Requests_with_credentials) flag, and a timeout:

 ```javascript
 var options = {